ryanzone/ryanzone/README.md

 - AIML Student focused on **Machine Learning & Deep Learning**
 - Strong interest in **systems, optimization, and performance**
 - Comfortable with **Python, C, C++**
-- I build things for fun
+- I build things for fun and hopefully works

 ---